Current Exhibitions

 Senior Art Exhibition

-This exhibition features the art and design of seniors graduating in May 2023 with art, art education, graphic design, or art history majors.
+This exhibition features the art and design of seniors graduating in May 2024 with an art, art education, or art history major.

 Awards Announcement: During the Celebration of Student Scholarship event on Wednesday, April 17 (details TBA)